Untangling the Steven Salaita Case

-In Subversives, It Is the FBI, Not Student Radicals, Who Subvert the Constitution
+In Subversives, It Is the FBI, Not Student Radicals, That Subverts the Constitution

 Seth Rosenfeld litigated for thirty years against the FBI to obtain the files that form the basis of his book.